bbulkow/FastLED-idf/README.md

 ## ESP-IDF already has a LED library

-Yes, I saw it once, I'm having trouble finding it now.
-It does really cool timing tricks, but it's not got all the fancy-fancy of the FastLED library, which has a better designed and time tested programming interface.
-I reached out on the Espressif forum to the company and suggested they support FastLED ( why not? it's open source! ) and they told me to get lost.
+Not really.
+There is an included 'ledc' library, which simply changes the duty cycle on a pin using the RMT interface.
+It doesn't do pixel color control.
+It can be an example of using the RMT system, that's it.

+I did reach out to Espressif.
+I think they should include or have a FastLED port.
+In their forums, they said they don't intend to do anything like that.

 # Updating